Major Scales: How to Use the Most Important Music Scale

 D whole step to E, whole step to F#, half step to G, whole step to A, whole step to B, whole step to C#, half step to D.

-You’ll also notice that the key signature of D major is F# and C#.
+You’ll also notice that the key signature of D major also contains F# and C#—that’s because a major key’s sharps or flats are defined by that key’s major scale.

 This might take a bit to get used to once you start practicing it.
 You’ll begin to get more comfortable with it as time passes.